bollu/w/cses/README.md

 - One type where we have `n` elements in the array, one for each node.
 This is useful for node queries.
-- Other type where we have `V + E` (?) elements in the aray: `V` for entry times, `E` for each edge; every time we have an edge, we recurse into the child, *and then push the parent node* into the array.
+- Other type where we have `2V`elements in the array, one for entry and one for exit?
-  This is used for paths.
+- I don't grok this yet.

 #### Priority in a treap is about the order in which we insert nodes.